frckbrice/React-mdn-todo-list/README.md

 # mdn-todo-list

-this todo list is made with Reactjs and ReactDom using cdn method. in this project you can:
+this todo list is made with Reactjs and ReactDom using cdn approach. in this project you can:
   * add task
   * edit task using conditional rendering